akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 #### Topic
 When you send a message to an ActiveMQ Topic, then it may be consumed by all consumers that subcribed to the topic (publish-subscribe or one-to-many)

-I hope you allready now get an idea of the potential of this pattern over the one-to-one REST approach we discussed in the beginning.
+I hope you already now get an idea of the potential of this pattern over the one-to-one REST approach we discussed in the beginning.

 However, we will use a Queue for our purpose and have a look on the